aaguilargonzalez/Do-EPL-Injuries-Matter/README.md

 # Do EPL Injuries Matter?
 ## Ariel Aguilar Gonzalez

 This project uses historical Engligh Premier League (EPL) season-total results, performance statistics, and injuries to estimate the impact of injuries on teams over the course of a season.
 Using correlation plots, OLS regression and a simple cluster analysis, it appears that injuries don't have a significant impact on a team's season points total.
+In theory, reducing injuries can help a team gain more points, but because most teams suffer a host of injuries, their overall impact looks to be muted.

 Data on historical EPL tables was pulled from Wikipedia, performance statisitcs from Football-Data.co.uk and the Premier League official website, and injury data from Physio Room.